benvaljean/bgrc/README.md

 ## deploy_bgrc

 `deploy_bgrc`
 Deploy all the above to a remote server or locally from a cloned repo.
-If deployed to an existing non-vanilla account it should be used with cauion as currently it will overwrite your vim and screen config. bashrc config is remained intact.